Alex Haley: The Autobiography of Malcolm XThe Autobiography of Malcolm X, published in 1965, was Haley's first book. It describes the trajectory of Malcolm X's life from street criminal to national spokesman for the Nation of Islam to his conversion to Sunni Islam. It also outlines Malcolm X's philosophy of black pride, black nationalism, and pan-Africanism. Haley wrote an epilogue to the book summarizing the end of Malcolm X's life, including his assassination in New York's Audubon Ballroom.

 Haley ghostwrote The Autobiography of Malcolm X based on more than 50 in-depth interviews he conducted with Malcolm X between 1963 and Malcolm X's February 1965 assassination.
 The two men had first met in 1960 when Haley wrote an article about the Nation of Islam for Reader's Digest.
 They met again when Haley interviewed Malcolm X for Playboy.

 The initial interviews for the autobiography frustrated Haley.
 Rather than discussing his own life, Malcolm X spoke about Elijah Muhammad, the leader of the Nation of Islam; he became angry about Haley's reminders that the book was supposed to be about Malcolm X. After several meetings, Haley asked Malcolm X to tell him something about his mother.
 That question drew Malcolm X into recounting his life story.The Autobiography of Malcolm X has been a consistent best-seller since its 1965 publication.
 The New York Times reported that six million copies of the book had sold by 1977.
-In 1998 Time ranked The Autobiography of Malcolm X as one of the 10 most influential nonfiction books of the 20th century.
+In 1998, Time magazine ranked The Autobiography of Malcolm X as one of the 10 most influential nonfiction books of the 20th century.

-In 1966 Haley received the Anisfield-Wolf Book Award for The Autobiography of Malcolm X.
+In 1966, Haley received the Anisfield-Wolf Book Award for The Autobiography of Malcolm X.

 Super Fly T.N.T.

-In 1973 Haley wrote his only screenplay, Super Fly T.N.T..
+In 1973, Haley wrote his only screenplay, Super Fly T.N.T.
 The film starred and was directed by Ron O'Neal.